-- 1 Drive No RAID arrays are supported - 2 Drives RAID0 for speed (do regular backups) or RAID1 for data protection. - 3 Drives RAID0 for speed (do regular backups) or RAID5 for speed and protection. - 4 Drives RAID0 for speed (do regular backups), RAID5 for speed and protection, RAID10 for the best balance of Speed and protection. - 5 Drives RAID0 for speed (do regular backups), but it will start to show diminishing returns on performance; and RAID5 for speed and protection.
+- 1 Drive No RAID arrays are supported - 2 Drives RAID0 for speed (do regular backups) or RAID1 for data protection. - 3 Drives RAID0 for speed (do regular backups) or RAID5 for speed and protection. - 4 Drives RAID0 for speed (do regular backups), RAID5 for speed and protection, RAID10 for the best balance of Speed and protection. - 5 Drives RAID0 for speed (do regular backups), but it will start to show diminishing returns on performance; and RAID5 for speed and protection. - 6 Drives RAID0 for speed (do regular backups), but very marginal performance difference over 4 or 5 drive stripes; RAID5 for speed and protection, or RAID10 for the best balance of speed and protection.

-Also, you can run more than one array on your controller, so long as the total is under five (5) drives.
+Also, you can run more than one array on your controller, so long as the total is under six (6) drives.